 Finally, in the ultimate test, I threw down the gauntlet.
 Carbonara, the classic pasta preparation bearing a raw egg sauce, has proven impossible for decades.
 Sure, very creative vegan solutions exist, but most renditions end up erring closer to creamy alfredo than carbonara.
 Topping my glistening bowlful of noodles with homemade coconut bacon, the first bite was taken with great trepidation… But I can assure you, the rest were shoveled down enthusiastically.
 I may have little experience to base my assessment of the carbonara on, but I can tell you with certainty that A) I’ve never had anything like it since going vegan, and B) I would make it again in a heartbeat.

-2 Tablespoons Melted Non-Dairy Margarine or Olive Oil
+- 3 Tablespoons Melted Vegan Butter or Olive Oil

-In a medium skillet or saucepan, heat the margarine or oil over medium heat.
+In a medium skillet or saucepan, heat the vegan butter or oil over medium heat.
 Add in the diced onion and saute for about 3 minutes, until softened.
 Toss in the garlic next, and cook until aromatic and just barely golden, but not browned, all over.

-Meanwhile, place the stock, creamer, miso, and pepper in your blender, and briefly blitz to combine.
+- Meanwhile, place the stock, non-dairy milk, miso, and pepper in your blender, and briefly blitz to combine.
 Then, with the motor running on low, slowly sprinkle the Vegg powder into the center of the canister to incorporate.
 If using a Vita-Mix, aim for the center of the vortex to prevent it from merely sticking to the sides and clumping.